dan-t/cabal-bounds/README.md

 A command line program for managing the bounds/versions of the dependencies in a cabal file.

-`cabal-bounds` is able to do two things:
-* drop the bounds of the dependencies in the cabal file
+`cabal-bounds` is able to do three things with the bounds of the dependencies in the cabal file:
+* drop them
-* update the bounds of the dependencies in the cabal file using the cabal build information
+* update them by the library versions of the current cabal build
+* update them by the library versions of a haskell platform release

-Example: Raise the upper Bounds
+Example: Raise the Upper Bounds
 ===============================

 If you have several cabalized projects, then it can be quite time consuming to keep the